Merkel leaves door open to German counter-bid for Kuka

 No German firms have come forward as possible white knights for Kuka.
 Siemens CEO Joe Kaeser said at the weekend that he had no interest in making a bid for the firm.

-Merkel said there was a general openness towards investments from China but in return, it was expected that China opened up and offered the same investment conditions: "Germany has always offered itself as an open investment market for businesses, including for Chinese companies," she said.
-(Reporting by Andreas Rinke; Writing by Michelle Martin; Editing by Noah Barkin)
+Merkel said there was a general openness toward investments from China but in return, it was expected that China opened up and offered the same investment conditions: "Germany has always offered itself as an open investment market for businesses, including for Chinese companies," she said.

+Reporting by Andreas Rinke; Writing by Michelle Martin; Editing by Noah Barkin